NAME: John A. Arsenault

 EDUCATION: Doctor of Jurisprudence, University of Oregon School of Law: 2008

-Bachelors of Arts, University of Texas at Austin: 2000
+Bachelors of Arts, Psychology, University of Texas at Austin: 2000

 After working at two software companies in Austin, Texas, John began law school in 2005 at the University of Oregon School of Law in Eugene, Oregon.
 During law school, John served as associate editor for the Oregon International Review of Law and as an on-campus research assistant for two professors at the Knight Law School.
 Knowing the areas of law he wished to specialize in after law school, John focused his legal studies on intellectual property, business law, and computer law.

-As a Colorado patent attorney, John also has experience addressing office actions and responses for software, nanotechnology, and mechanical patents on both the federal and international level.
+As a Colorado patent attorney, John also has responded to countless office actions for software, nanotechnology, and mechanical patents applications on both the federal and international level.
 John has drafted the claims and specifications for several pending nanotechnology and mechanical patents.
 For corporate clients, John has drafted End-User License Agreements, provided international patent strategy advice, addressed trademark infringement claims, copyright assignment questions, non-disclosure agreements, licensing valuation, and more.